-10. Investment in Equity Interests
+11. Investment in Equity Interests

-On July 10, 2012, we acquired an equity interest in Namex Limited and its related companies ("Namex") for \$12,653 in cash and \$500 to be paid on an installment basis through December 31, 2016.
-Namex includes an established Chinese printing business and the investment provides us with access to this new market and an opportunity to participate in longer-term growth in China.
-Our proportionate ownership share as of September 30, 2013 is 34.5%, with additional call options to increase ownership incrementally over the coming eight years.
-We are contractually committed to invest approximately \$5,000 during the second quarter of fiscal 2014 which will result in an ownership share of 45%.
+In December 2013, pursuant to our shareholders agreement with Namex Limited and its related companies, we increased our equity interest in Namex Limited by contributing \$4,894 in cash.
+This contribution is in addition to our initial investment of \$12,653 in cash and \$500 to be paid on an installment basis through December 31, 2016.
+Namex includes an established Chinese printing business, and the investment provides us with access to this new market and an opportunity to participate in longer-term growth in China.
+Our proportionate ownership share in Namex Limited as of December 31, 2013 is 45%, with additional call options to increase ownership incrementally over the coming seven years.

 This investment is accounted for using the equity method.
-We record in net income a proportionate share of the earnings or losses of Namex, as well as amortization related to our proportionate share of the fair value of certain assets at our investment date, with a corresponding increase or decrease in the carrying value of the investment.
-For the three months ended September 30, 2013, we recorded a loss of \$779 attributable to Namex in our consolidated statement of operations.
-As of September 30, 2013, the carrying value of our Namex investment, inclusive of our share of net assets and goodwill, was \$10,560 in our consolidated balance sheet and we have a contractual loan arrangement with the majority shareholder of Namex, resulting in a loan receivable of \$512 that is due with 6.5% per annum interest on or before December 31, 2016.
+We record in net income a proportionate share of the earnings or losses of Namex, as well as amortization related to our proportionate share of the fair value of certain assets at each investment date, with a corresponding increase or decrease in the carrying value of the investment.
+For the three and six months ended December 31, 2013, we recorded losses of \$867 and \$1,646, respectively, attributable to Namex in our consolidated statement of operations.
+As of December 31, 2013, the carrying value of our Namex investment, inclusive of our share of net assets and goodwill, was \$14,466 in our consolidated balance sheet and we have a contractual loan arrangement with the majority shareholder of Namex, resulting in a loan receivable of \$512 that is due with 6.5% per annum interest on or before December 31, 2016.
+We do not have any other material commercial arrangements with Namex as of December 31, 2013.